-Our amended and restated certificate of incorporation, which will be effective upon the closing of this offering, limits the liability of our directors to the maximum extent permitted by Delaware law.
+Upon the closing of this offering, our amended and restated certificate of incorporation will limit the liability of our directors to the maximum extent permitted by Delaware law.
 Delaware law provides that a corporation may eliminate the personal liability of its directors for monetary damages for breach of their fiduciary duties as directors, except liability for any of the following acts:

-- · breach of their duty of loyalty to us or our stockholders; - · acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - unlawful payments of dividends or unlawful stock repurchases or redemptions; and - any transaction from which the director derived an improper personal benefit.
+- breach of their duty of loyalty to us or our stockholders; - acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - unlawful payments of dividends or unlawful stock repurchases or redemptions; and - any transaction from which the director derived an improper personal benefit.